RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/bnbchain/CHAIN_CONNECTION.md

 # 🤔 Ethers.js

 To manage our connection with BNB Smart Chain and interact with smart contracts, we can use a popular and [well-tested](https://docs.ethers.io/v5/testing/) JavaScript library called [**ethers.js**](https://docs.ethers.io/v5/api/).
-We can connect to and perform operations with Polygon using ethers' API with only a few lines of code.
+We can connect to and perform operations with BNB Smart Chain using ethers' API with only a few lines of code.

 In ethers, a **provider** is a read-only abstraction to access the blockchain data.
 A **signer** is an abstraction of an Ethereum Account, which can be used to sign messages and transactions, and send signed transactions to the network.